 Despite extensive studies of the EBV-infected B cell latency reservoir and lymphomagenesis, the EBV-positive cancer affecting the most people is gastric cancer with nearly 10% of these tumors harboring the virus.
 In addition, EBV is virtually 100% associated with nasopharyngeal carcinoma.
 In recent years, de novo infection of epithelial cells by EBV has been used to characterize latency establishment and pathogenesis.
 However, similar to B cell infection, this process is highly inefficient.
 Given our background in characterizing host restriction factors in the B cell system, we have begun to define those factors preventing EBV latent infection and tumorigenesis in epithelial cells.
-Check out one of our papers here!
+Click on the papers below!